Moduli space of logarithmic states in critical massive gravities: Introduction

 As pointed out in \cite{Grumiller:2013at}, a better understanding of the partition function from the CFT side is desirable, in particular how to precisely match the combinatorics of multi particle logarithmic states on the gravity side to states on the CFT side.
 Motivated by that, the partition function was reformulated in \cite{Mvondo-She:2018htn}, and recast in terms of Bell polynomials.
 Furthermore, it was shown that the partition function could be rewritten using the more usual language of Hilbert series, leading to an identity between the generating function of Bell polynomials and the celebrated plethystic exponential.
 In addition, the Bell polynomials formalism showed an interesting use in revealing hidden symmetry actions on the $n$-particle terms of the partition function (this point will be given an interpretation in this work).

 Despite the aforementioned achievements made since the conjecture of the AdS$_3$/LCFT$_2$ in 2008, it is fair to say that very little is known about the nature of the logarithmic states.
 In this paper, we try to deal with this issue by exploiting the results of \cite{Mvondo-She:2018htn} to study the moduli space of the logarithmic sector.
 The concept of moduli space originates from algebraic geometry.
 The behaviour of certain geometric objects such as collections of $n$ distinct ordered points on a given topological space can be understood by finding a space $X$ which parametrizes these objects, i.e a space whose points are in bijection with equivalence classes of these objects.
 A space $X$ with such a correspondence is called a moduli space, and it parametrizes the types of objects of interest, which in our case will be the logarithmic states.
 The geometry of moduli spaces can be encoded in their generating functions.
-We take advantage of that fact to give a symmetric group interpretation of the results obtained in \cite{Mvondo-She:2018htn}, and to show that the moduli space of the logarithmic states is an $S^n ( \mathbb{C}^2 )$ orbifold.
+We take advantage of that fact to give a symmetric group interpretation of the results obtained in \cite{Mvondo-She:2018htn}, and to show that as the symmetric product $S^n ( \mathbb{C}^2 )$, the moduli space of the logarithmic states described by palindromic Hilbert series is a Calabi-Yau singular space.